The Water Cycle: Movement, Change, and Renewal

-It moves through oceans, rises into the sky, forms clouds, falls as rain, flows through rivers, and returns again to the sea.
-This continuous movement is called the water cycle.
+It moves continuously through oceans, rises into the atmosphere, forms clouds, falls as rain or snow, flows through rivers and streams, and eventually returns to the sea.
+This ongoing process is known as the water cycle.

-When understood calmly and step by step, the water cycle reveals a steady pattern of change and renewal.
+When understood step by step, the water cycle reveals a pattern of change and renewal.
+It shows how Earth’s systems remain connected, balanced, and constantly in motion — sustaining life across the planet.

 What Is the Water Cycle?